 - Avoid contact with infected people.
 In particular, caregivers should avoid contact with an infected person's body fluids and tissues, including blood, semen, vaginal secretions and saliva.
 Also avoid the person's clothing, bedding or other items that may have touched him or her.
 People with Ebola or Marburg are most contagious in the later stages of the disease.

 - Follow infection-control procedures.
 If you're a health care worker, wear specialized personal protective equipment that covers you from head to toe.
 Keep people who have the viruses isolated from others.
 Safely throw away needles and sterilize other instruments.

 - Don't handle remains.
 The bodies of people who have died of Ebola or Marburg disease are still contagious.
 Specially organized and trained teams should bury the remains, using appropriate safety equipment.

-Scientists are working on a variety of vaccines that would protect people from Ebola and Marburg viruses.
-Some of the results have been promising, but further testing is needed.
+Scientists continue to work on a variety of vaccines that would protect people from Ebola and Marburg viruses.
+Research is ongoing.